-Critical Chain Project Management (CCPM): All You Need to Know
+All You Need to Know About Critical Chain Project Management

 So far so good, but you’re probably wondering, is the Critical Chain Project Management (CCPM) approach actually used?
 After all, beautiful-sounding theories don’t necessarily work well in practice.

-Critical Chain Project Management – The Theory
+Critical Chain Project Management - the theory

-1. Theory of Constraints
+1. Theory of constraints

 This theory may seem all-too-obvious, but sometimes, the obvious becomes easy to overlook.
-The theory of constraints says that any system will have constraints that govern its output.
+Goldratt’s theory of constraints says that any system will have constraints that govern its output.
 To focus on constraints, we follow five steps:

 1. Identify the relevant constraint